GS2-Schedule

 Types of triggers to pull

-When a trigger is pulled, there are three types of trigger behavior when a trigger has already been pulled.
+When pulling a trigger, there are two types of ways to specify the event duration if the trigger has already been pulled.

 - Do nothing (drop)